CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Experimental Results and Discussions

-There are also three metric scores to evaluate the topology correctness of the predicted graph, i.e., topology-precision (T-P), topology-recall (T-R) and topology-f1 (T-F).
-For each vertex $q$ in $G^*$, we find all vertices in $G^*$ that $q$ can reach within distance $\epsilon$ as a sub-graph $G^*_{q}$.
-Then, we find the vertex $\tilde{p}$ in $\hat{G}$ that is closest to $q$ and use sub-graph $\hat{G}_{\tilde{p}}$ to represent all vertices in $\hat{G}$ that $\tilde{p}$ can reach whose distance to $\tilde{p}$ is smaller than $\epsilon$.
-After calculating pixel-level scores between obtained sub-graphs $G^*_{q}$ and $\hat{G}_{\tilde{p}}$, we have the topology-scores:
+There are also three metrics to evaluate the topology correctness of the predicted graph, that is, topology-precision (T-Pre), topology-recall (T-Rec) and topology-f1 (T-F1).
+For each vertex $q$ in $G^*$, we find that all vertices in $G^*$ that $q$ can reach within distance $\epsilon$ as a sub-graph $G^*_{q}$.
+Then, we find the vertex in $\hat{G}$ that is closest to $q$ as $\tilde{p}$.
+The sub-graph $\hat{G}_{\tilde{p}}$ denotes all vertices in $\hat{G}$ that $\tilde{p}$ can reach, whose distance to $\tilde{p}$ is smaller than $\epsilon'$.
+After calculating pixel-level scores between the obtained sub-graphs $G^*_{q}$ and $\hat{G}_{\tilde{p}}$, we have the topology-scores: